Faisal-Alsayyari/linear_regression_in_C/README.md

 	- number of epochs `EPOCHS`,
 	- etc.

-# Restrictions (under the original video.:
+# Restrictions (under the original video):
 - No Math/ML libraries
 - Only `assert.h`, `stdio.h`, `stdlib.h` for assert statements, printing, and memory allocation
-- No googling syntax/errors during implementation (1 exception.
+- No googling syntax/errors during implementation (1 exception)

 Please know that I am still quite new to C development, so I may have made a few mistakes even with the above improvements.
 That being said, I am very open to comments and criticism, so feel free to let me know 🙂